My Favorite Yellow Thai Curry

 Diced potato, sliced onion, and slice carrots on a wooden cutting board.

 Step 1: Prep all the veggies and set them aside.
-I like to cut the onions into half moon slices as pictured because that’s what I’ve gotten used to at our local restaurant.
+I cut the onions into half-moon slices because that’s what I’ve gotten used to at our local restaurant.
 But you can dice them as well if that’s your preference.

-Step 2: Next sauté the chicken and remove it from the pan.
-Then sauté the onion and carrots before adding the potatoes and curry paste.
+Step 2: Next sautรฉ the chicken and remove it from the pan.
+(This helps to have tender chicken that’s not overcooked.)
+Then sautรฉ the onion and carrots before adding the potatoes and curry paste.

 Simmered Thai Yellow Curry with the chicken and peanut butter being added.